 Where a new Standard has been published but has not yet been adopted by the Code, the Authority is required to disclose information relating to the impact of the accounting change.
-The changes that are introduced by the 2023/24 Code are:
+The changes that are introduced by the 2024/25 Code are:

-- IFRS 16 Leases (but only for those local authorities that have decided to voluntarily implement IFRS 16 in the 2023/24 year). - Where an authority adopted IFRS 16 in 2022/23 but chose to defer implementation of IFRS 16 to PFI/PPP arrangements until 2023/24 information on that more specific accounting change will be required in its 2022/23 statements of accounts. - Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) - issued in February 2021. - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) issued in May 2021. - Updating a Reference to the Conceptual Framework (Amendments to IFRS 3) issued in May 2020.
+- IFRS 16 Leases (but only for those local authorities that have not decided to voluntarily implement IFRS 16 in the 2023/24 year). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1) issued in January 2020. - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) issued in September 2022. - Non-current Liabilities with Covenants (Amendments to IAS 1) issued in October 2022. - International Tax Reform: Pillar Two Model Rules (Amendments to IAS 12) issued in May 2023. - Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) issued in May 2023.